Imagining Greece: Pausanias' Periegesis Hellados

 At the beginning of the course, small groups will work at reviewing grammar and going over homework.
 Throughout the course, small groups will meet to work at reading comprehension of the Greek text.

-Vocabulary Vizier: Once during the second week, you will organize and present vocabulary on a particular topic, such as words of coming and going, military vocabulary, topographical terms, religious vocabulary, etc. You can organize such words graphically, by synonyms, by logical connections, etc.--whatever you think will help people remember them.
+Vocabulary Vizier: Throughout the course, you will organize and present vocabulary on a particular topic, such as words of coming and going, military vocabulary, topographical terms, religious vocabulary, etc. You can organize such words graphically, by synonyms, by logical connections, etc.--whatever you think will help people remember them.
 You can find such words by 1) exploring the DCC Greek Core Vocabulary of 500 words; 2) reviewing the appropriate chapters and the glossary from Athenaze; 3) scouring specific chapters of Pausanias that are most likely to use the words you are looking for and the combined 50-70% list of Pausanias most frequent vocabulary.
 Finally, you can type the English word in the Liddell & Scott Lexicon at Perseus.
-Like the grammar guru activities, plan to create an activity to help everyone learn the vocabulary you have come up with.
+Like the grammar guru activities, plan to create an oral activity to help everyone learn the vocabulary you have come up with.

 Two seminars: In order to appreciate Pausanias, twice we will do seminar presentations on topics that will help us understand him within the context of his times.
 Each presenter will have 20 minutes to lead the class through the secondary literature on a particular topic, summarizing the author's arguments, providing examples from what we have read in Pausanias, and engaging the class.
 The first seminar we will focus on important background information regarding archaeology, history, and religion.
 The second will focus on more specific issues.
 Here are some suggestions for successful oral presentations.